 - Oldest University in the World

-While the Internet offers many extra possibilities for information media to higher inform their audiences and fulfill their watchdog function, these examples illustrate that it can fundamentally endanger journalists and investigative media watchdogs that maintain electricity to account.
+While the Internet offers many extra possibilities for information media to inform their audiences and fulfill their watchdog function, these examples illustrate that it can fundamentally endanger journalists and investigative media watchdogs that maintain electricity to account.
 As cited within the Internet Society’s Global Internet Report 2017, “the future of the Internet is inextricably tied to people’s capability to trust it as a way to enhance society, empower people and permit the entertainment of human rights and freedoms.”

 These measures on their personal won’t be enough to guard the future of ethical journalism even though.
-As stewards of the Internet, we ought to keep to band collectively with all stakeholders to locate progressive methods to protect our watchdogs and their resources.
+As stewards of the Internet, we ought to band collectively with all stakeholders to locate progressive methods to protect our watchdogs and their resources.